BBQ in Newark

-Move over apple pie!
-Nothing screams American comfort food like a heaping plate of sweet, tangy, smoked, spiced and rubbed-to-perfection barbecue.
+Nothing screams American comfort food like a heaping plate of sweet, tangy, smoked, spiced, and rubbed-to-perfection barbecue.
 Here in Newark, not only do we serve up traditional Southern ‘que but we also boast a plethora of Portuguese-style barbecue joints with huge portions and low prices.
-Newark just may be the Portuguese barbeque capital of North America!
+Newark just maybe the Portuguese barbeque capital of North America!
 With so many options for great barbecue in the state’s largest city, which stops top our list?
 Read on for our guide to the best barbecue in Newark.

-Ferry St. Barbecue, 89 Ferry St – Serving up an array of barbecued meats that are spice rubbed and roasted on a hand-rotated grill, you can’t go wrong with the killer combo of half ribs and half chicken with a side of yellow rice and crispy shoestring fries from Ferry St. Barbecue.
-Having recently expanded into a bigger space with modern upgrades, Ferry St. is known for its large portions, great food and cheap prices.
+Ferry St. Barbecue, 89 Ferry Street – Serving up an array of barbecued meats that are spice-rubbed and roasted on a hand-rotated grill, you can’t go wrong with the killer combo of half ribs and half chicken with a side of yellow rice and crispy shoestring fries from Ferry St. Barbecue.
+Ferry St. is known for its large portions, great food, and cheap prices.
 Feel like fish?
-This Newark staple has seafood items like garlic shrimp and bacalhau na brasa (broiled cod fish).
+This Newark staple has seafood items like garlic shrimp and bacalhau na brasa (broiled codfish).

-Picnic Barbeque and Grill, 233 Ferry St – Established in 1975 as a Portuguese coffee shop, Picnic first started serving open pit barbeque in 1982.
+Picnic Barbeque and Grill, 233 Ferry Street – Established in 1975 as a Portuguese coffee shop, Picnic first started serving open-pit barbeque in 1982.
 Having perfected traditionally prepared chicken and ribs over the years, Picnic is also known for its amazing shrimp with garlic sauce and savory picadinho.
-Each platter comes with a large helping of carbs like rice or hand cut french fries … yum!
+Each platter comes with a large helping of carbs like rice or hand-cut french fries … yum!
 On most weekends, Picnic serves specialty barbecued suckling pig and welcomes Fado singers as entertainment.

 Fogo Grill, 145 Bloomfield Ave – A meat lovers dream, Fogo Grill does it all!
-From the standard chicken and rib combo with a side of buffalo wings, to a yummy Portuguese steak in a garlicky gravy topped with ham and a fried egg, there is something to please everyone’s palate at Fogo Grill.
-All entrees are served with shoestring fries and yellow rice, but don’t forget the black beans to up the flavor factor.
-Want a sweet treat to complete you meal?
+There is something to please everyone's palate from the standard chicken and rib combo with a side of buffalo wings to a yummy Portuguese steak in a garlicky gravy topped with ham and a fried egg at Fogo Grill.
+All entrees are served with shoestring fries and yellow rice but don’t forget the black beans to up the flavor factor.
+Want a sweet treat to complete your meal?
 An order of maduros (fried sweet plantains) is always a good idea.